wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-group-data/includes/2-working-groups.md

 The list of groups returned by the `/groups` endpoint include a subset of all the properties available on a group if the query parameter `$select` isn't specified.
 If you want to control the specific properties returned in the request, include a `$select` query parameter with a comma-delimited list of all the properties you want returned.

-If you want a list of a specific type of group, such as all the Office 365 groups (also known as unified groups), use the `$filter` query parameter on the `groupTypes` property:
+If you want a list of a specific type of group, such as all the Office 365 groups (also known as unified groups), use the `$filter` query parameter on the `grouupTypes` property:

 ```http
 GET https://graph.microsoft.com/v1.0/groups?$filter=groupTypes/any(c:c+eq+'Unified')